Indiana Community Says Goodbye To 11-Year-Old Girl With ‘Harry Potter’ Themed Funeral

-A community in Kokomo, Indiana said goodbye to 11-year-old Ryana Nix in a truly magical way.
+A community in Kokomo, Indiana, said goodbye to 11-year-old Ryana Nix in a truly magical way.
 According to Fox 59 News, Ryana passed away on Monday after battling with leukemia.
-The young girl was a huge fan of Harry Potter.
-According to her family she read all of the books from the series.
+The young girl was a huge fan of Harry Potter, and her family says she read all of the books from the series.

-Her mother Kayla Beatty decided to honor and pay tribute to her daughter’s love of Harry Potter in the only way she could think of: a Harry Potter themed funeral.
-So, she and the staff of Sunset Memory Garden Funeral Home worked together to set up the themed funeral to say goodbye to her daughter.
+Ryana’s mother, Kayla Beatty, decided to honor and pay tribute to her daughter’s love of Harry Potter in the only way she could think of: a Harry Potter funeral.
+She and the staff of Sunset Memory Garden Funeral Home worked together to set up the themed funeral to say goodbye to her daughter.

-Her family had one simple wish for the funeral – for Harry Potter fans to dress up as characters from the series and attend the funeral.
+Her family had one simple wish for the funeral, and that was for Harry Potter fans to dress up as characters from the series and attend the funeral.
 A local comic book store caught wind of the family’s sweet request and blasted it on social media.
-As a result, dozens of strangers dressed as characters from the Harry Potter series came from all over – some from miles away – to say goodbye Ryana.
+As a result, dozens of strangers dressed as characters from the Harry Potter series came from all over, some from miles away, to say goodbye to Ryana.

 “I can not thank everybody enough who has come out,” said Beatty to Fox 59 News.

-There were some Harry Potter fans – who were complete strangers to the family – who drove for more than an hour and a half to pay their respects to this young girl.
+There were some Harry Potter fans who were complete strangers to the family but who drove for more than an hour and a half to pay their respects to Ryana.
 Phillip McFarland, for example, dug out some of his favorite Hogwarts themed clothing and traveled all the way from Plymouth to pay his respects to the young girl.
 Phillip was accompanied by his friend Sandra Valdes, who was also a fan of Harry Potter.
 Sandra decided to wear a Ravenclaw cloak because she knew Ryana was a member of the Ravenclaw house as well.

 Kokomo says goodbye to 11-year-old girl with Harry Potter-themed funeral – Fox 59 https://t.co/itAGjvDiCp